Dude, have you seen what these CNC machines cost?

 Be somebody’s part-time freelance consultant

 This is like the gig economy, but it’s also like doing what you do for a Day Job, just doing more of it in the off hours for an hourly rate.
 There are a bunch of web sites that are used to connect freelancers with gigs.
-Entrepreneur wrote about 15 of them, and their #1 choice was Upwork.
+Here’s an article about 15 of them, including sites like Upwork.
 I’ll leave it to you to judge whether this can work for you and which service seems the best, but many of the skills you may already have are in demand.

 For example, you need to know CAD to get very far with CNC.
 Guess what?
 Upwork can get you CAD gigs–it’s one of the categories they’re specifically set up to handle.
 I entered it and was presented with this questionnaire of sub-skills: